srebughini/ASALI/_docs/api/python.md

     </table>
 </div>

-## ASALIPY: Python package to model catalytic reactors
+## **ASALIPY: Python package to model catalytic reactors**
-The python API version of ASALI is called [ASALIPY](https://github.com/srebughini/ASALIPY) and its [conda package](https://anaconda.org/ASALIcode/asali) can be installed as follow:
+[ASALIPY](https://github.com/srebughini/ASALIPY) has its own [conda package](https://anaconda.org/ASALIcode/asali), that can be installed as follow:

 ```bash
 conda install -c conda-forge asalicode::asali
 ```

-Asalipy *does not* estimate thermodynamic and transport properties (if you are looking for a python package to do so, have a look to [Cantera](https://cantera.org/)).
-Asalipy is a python package to simulate catalytic reactors with the following models:
+ASALIPY *does not* estimate thermodynamic and transport properties.
+ASALIPY is a python package to simulate catalytic reactors with the following models:
 * Batch Reactor
 * Continuous Stirred Tank Reactor
 * 1-Dimensional Pseudo-Homogeneous Plug Flow Reactor (Steady State/Transient)